open-telemetry/opamp-spec/specification.md

     // set if the Agent indicated it cannot report addon status by setting
     // the ReportsAddonStatus bit to 0 in StatusReport.capabilities field.
     ReportAddonStatus     = 0x00000002;

-    // The server requests the agent to change its instance_uid to the provided value.
-    UpdateInstanceUid     = 0x00000004;
 }
 ```